basho-labs/little_riak_book/en/04-operators.md

 <h3>Gossip</h3>

 The *gossip protocol* is Riak's method of keeping all nodes current on the state of the Ring.
-If a node goes up or down, that information is propgated to other nodes.
+If a node goes up or down, that information is propagated to other nodes.
 Periodically, nodes will also send their status to a random peer for added consistency.

 [IMAGE]

-Propogating changes in Ring is an asynchronous operation, and can take a couple minutes depending on Ring size.
+Propagating changes in Ring is an asynchronous operation, and can take a couple minutes depending on Ring size.

 <!-- Transfers will not start while a gossip is in progress. -->